BabylonJS/Documentation/content/How_To/Particles/particles_system_intro.md

 myParticleSystem.startDelay = 3000;
 ```

-Delayed start particle system: <Playground id="#0K3AQ2#8" title="Particle System With a Delayed Start" description="Simple example showing how to create a particle system and delay its start." image=""/>
+Delayed start particle system: <Playground id="#0K3AQ2#8" title="Particle System With a Delayed Start" description="Simple example showing how to create a particle system and delay its start."/>

 To run the particle system for a limited time you use
 ```javascript